The Swine (aka Enola Hill) Rock Climbing

 A peaceful crag that overlooks the town of Rhododendron and sees little traffic.
 Has thirty or so good routes to do and several classics.

 Highway 26 to Road 27.
 Take Road 27 all the way up the hill until it switches back and you see an old, unmaintained, dead-end road on your left.
 Park here and descend the road to a trail starting at the end of the road.
 Follow it as it goes to the bluff and then cuts right and works its way down the cliff.
 You will pass the first wall (has Pigs Knuckles 11b/c, Pigs Nipples 11a, Forbidden Zone 10a, and Tibbet's Crack 12a.)

 If you continue following the trail, you will end up at the main cliff.

 Weather station 7.8 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Enola Hill:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Swine (aka Enola Hill):

 Opal's Arete 5.12a 7a+ 25 VIII+ 25 E5 6a Sport, 1 pitch, 70'

 Featured Route For The Swine (aka Enola Hill)

 From: Seattle, WA

 Locals called this crag "The Swine" prior to it being published in a guidebook.
 Good little mount hood crag.